 Online MBA in Ohio

 AACSB-accredited online MBA programs in Ohio are among the highest quality business programs worldwide.
-Fewer than 5% of the 13,000 business programs around the world have achieved this standard, and among all online MBA programs, AACSB MBA programs are the best in terms of quality of curriculum, teaching faculty, and rigor.
+Fewer than 5% of the 13,000 business programs around the world have achieved this standard.
+Among all online MBA programs, AACSB MBA programs are the best in terms of quality of the curriculum, teaching faculty, and rigor.
 Here we have listed five online AACSB-accredited MBA programs in Ohio.
-These differ in duration of the program (one to two years), the number of credit hours required to complete the program, and program fees.
+These differ in the program (one to two years), the number of credit hours required to complete the program, and program fees.
 Following is a list of the best online MBA degrees in Ohio.

 The 5 online MBA programs in Ohio found below are listed in alphabetical order.

 1. Cleveland State University – Monte Ahuja College of Business Administration

 The AACSB-accredited Monte Ahuja College of Business offers a Mobile Accelerated online MBA program. designed for highly motivated professionals.
 It allows students to earn their MBA degrees in 12 months without putting their personal and professional lives on hold.
 The program is built on CSU’s philosophy of “Engaged Learning” and aims to prepare students to lead productive and fulfilling lives.

 Cleveland State has partnered with McGraw-Hill Higher Education and Blackboard to assemble a dynamic mobile learning management system.
 Digital textbooks, online course requirements, class discussions, and conversations are available using the school-issued iPad with 4G access.
 This is the fastest, most convenient, and affordable way to complete all 34 credits in just one year.
 Students progress as a cohort group until the completion of their degree.
 No campus visits are required.